Stripe-tailed hummingbird: Description

 The stripe-tailed hummingbird is 9 to 10.5 cm long and weighs an average of 4-4.5 g.
 Both sexes of all subspecies have a straight black bill.
 The nominate male has bright metallic grass green upperparts that is more bronzy on the uppertail coverts.
 Cinnamon rufous secondaries show as a patch on the folded wing.
 Its three inner pairs of tail feathers are dark bronze green; the outer two pairs have black outer webs and white inner ones with black tips, giving the species its English name.
 Its underparts are bright metallic grass green with white undertail coverts.
 The female also has grass green upperparts; its underparts are brownish gray with metallic green spots on the sides.
 Its tail is similar to the male's with the addition of dusky to black tips on the inner feathers.

 Males of subspecies E. e. nelsoni are larger than the nominate.
 Their underparts are more yellowish green, and the black tips of the outer tail feathers are less sharply defined.
 Males of E. e. egregia are also larger than the nominate.
 The black on the outer web of the two outermost pairs of tail feathers is limited to the tip.
 The female's outermost pair of tail feathers are usually entirely white.

-Disttribution and habitat
+Distribution and habitat

 Subspecies E. e. nelsoni of the stripe-tailed hummingbird is the northernmost; it is found in the eastern Mexican states of Veracruz and Oaxaca.
 The nominate E. e. eximia is found from Chiapas in extreme eastern Mexico south through southern Belize, Honduras, and El Salvador into central Nicaragua.
 Both are limited to the Caribbean slope of the highlands.
 Subspecies E. e. egregia is found on both the Caribbean and Pacific slopes in Costa Rica and western Panama.

 The stripe-tailed hummingbird inhabits the edges and interior of humid montane, semi-deciduous, and pine-oak forest and also plantations.
 In elevation it ranges from near sea level to 1800 m in Mexico, from 300 to 1800 m in Honduras, and between 300 and 2450 m in Costa Rica.